Smile-SA/odoo_addons/smile_web_auto_refresh/README.rst

    :alt: Automated Actions
    :width: 100%

-4. Then the Administrator goes to edit a Transfert :
+4. Then the Administrator go to edit a Transfert :

 .. figure:: static/description/stock_admin1.png
    :alt: Transfert